raydac/netbeans-mmd-plugin/README.md

 - ALL: added importers for Mindmup, Freemind, Novamind, Coggle and XMind formats
 - NB:  disabled watching of file changes by default, added options flag to enable that
 - NB:  added option to turn off "where used" refactoring actions for mind maps
-- SCIARETO: added graph generator for file links in mind maps of project
+- SR: added graph generator for file links in mind maps of project
 - ALL: added support of Cut-Copy-Paste actions over Mind Maps
 - ALL: added reset button into URI edit dialog
 - ALL: added processing of dragged links and texts from external web browsers
-- SCIARETO: fixed 'New Project' under MacOSX
+- SR: fixed 'New Project' under MacOSX
 - ALL: improved image plugin to import images from clipboard and max edge size inceased up to 350 pixels
 - ALL: improved mind-map options panel, added functions to reset, import and export settings.
-- SCIARETO: added CLI interface to convert data
+- SR: added CLI interface to convert data
 - ALL: export into [Org-Mode](http://orgmode.org/) format [#24](https://github.com/raydac/netbeans-mmd-plugin/issues/24)
 - IJ,NB: by default disabled autocreation of .projectKnowledge folder [#23](https://github.com/raydac/netbeans-mmd-plugin/issues/23)
 - ALL: added keyboard shortcuts to fold and unfold topics (`-` and `=`) [#18](https://github.com/raydac/netbeans-mmd-plugin/issues/18)
 - ALL: added attribute in mind map templates to show jumps by default
 - IJ: added auto-positioning of root topic into center of view area just as document open
-- SCIARETO: added text search in map
+- SR: added text search in map

 [Full changelog](https://github.com/raydac/netbeans-mmd-plugin/blob/master/changelog.txt)